+While the latitudinal extent of CMEs can be inferred from coronagraph observations, it is more difficult to infer the longitudinal extent of ejecta following shocks, though this will certainly be less than that of the associated shock.
 From a study of ejecta signatures following a group of very energetic shocks, Richardson and Cane (1993) determined that the longitudinal extent of ejecta at 1 AU was at most 100°.
-In another multi-spacecraft study Cane et al. (1997) found that for less energetic events the size extent was probably less than 50°.
-In contrast, some interpretation of the Ulysses results suggests that ejecta are very large.
-Part of the apparent size discrepancy may result from the fact that at high latitudes ejecta "over expand" (Gosling et al., 1994).
+In another multi-spacecraft study Cane et al. (1997) found that for less energetic events the size extent was probably less than 50° .
+In contrast, some interpretations of the Ulysses results have suggested that ejecta are very large.
+Part of the apparent size discrepancy may result from the fact that at high latitudes ejecta 'over expand' (Gosling et al., 1994).